2025 Solar Incentives Guide for Winter Garden, FL - Tax Credits & Rebates

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
+There are often state solar incentives available in addition to federal ones.
 Rebates, tax credits and more can be offered at a more local level.
-The incentives — which might be handled by the state of Florida, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.
+The incentives — which may be handled by your county or municipality, or by the state of Florida — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Winter Garden